JuanmaMN/TidyTuesday/README.md

 I have published all my code in this Github repository.
 Weekly code can be found within each folder.
 Some of the best visualizations can be found below.

-Feedback is welcome and appreciated.
+Feedback is welcome.
 Please feel free to follow me on [Twitter](https://twitter.com/Juanma_MN).

 <hr>